Integration of graphene-based superconducting quantum circuits in 3D cavity: II. Device fabrication and measurement setup

 \section{II.
 Device fabrication and measurement setup}

 Fig. \ref{Fig1} shows the optical micrograph of our flux tunable graphene-based superconducting quantum circuits coupled to a 3D copper cavity.
-This transmon-type quantum circuit consists of a superconducting quantum interference device (SQUID) made of two Nb-Graphene-Nb junctions, with an enclosed loop of Nb at a nominal size of 16 $\times$ 16 $\mu m^2$ [Fig. \ref{Fig1} (d)].
-In order to preserve the graphene quality, the exfoliated graphene is encapsulated by hexagonal Boron Nitride (hBN) [Fig. \ref{Fig1} (c)], and the SQUID is fabricated based on the edge contact techniques \cite{Wang2013}, as described in section I in Supplementary Materials (SM).
-The SQUID is shunted by a capacitor formed between two rectangular capacitor pads as shown in Fig. \ref{Fig1} (b), which effectively forms a transmon.
-In qubit type of microwave measurements, these two capacitor pads act as an antenna to interact with electromagnetic field in 3D cavities; while in DC transport measurements, these two capacitor pads are used as bond pads.
+This 3D cavity-compatible quantum circuit consists of a SQUID made of two Nb-Graphene-Nb junctions, with an enclosed loop of Nb at a nominal size of 16 $\times$ 16 $\mu m^2$ [Fig. \ref{Fig1} (d)].
+To preserve the graphene quality, the exfoliated graphene is encapsulated by hexagonal Boron Nitride (hBN) [Fig. \ref{Fig1} (c)], and the SQUID is fabricated based on the edge contact techniques \cite{Wang2013}, as described in Appendix A. The SQUID is shunted by a capacitor formed between two rectangular capacitor pads as shown in Fig. \ref{Fig1} (b), which is in analogy to transmon architecture.
+In microwave measurements, these two capacitor pads act as an antenna to interact with electromagnetic field in 3D cavities; while in DC transport measurements, these two capacitor pads are used as bond pads.